medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 {:.figcaption}

-There is a lot a duplication in this architecture evolution, since this three pub/sub systems must have a lot of characteristics and features in common.
+There is a lot a duplication in this architecture evolution, since this three pub/sub systems have a lot of characteristics and features in common.

 ## The ideia behind Kafka

-Apache Kafka is a system design to solve this problem.
+Apache Kafka is a system designed to solve this problem.
 Instead of having different systems that handle messaging problems in isolation (with their own bugs, scopes, schedules and so on), it would be better to have a single centralized system that allows you to publish generic data, that can be used